-Power Awning control switches and Awning Light Switch (Located near the entrance door) -Typical View
+Power Awning control switch (Located near the entrance door) -Typical View

 Pinch Hazard.
 Ensure there are no people who could be harmed or objects that can be damaged.
 Failure to heed this warning could result in severe injury and/ or property damage.